fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 * Data Kinds
   * What is the kind `*`?
 What is the kind `Type`?
   * What is the data type promotion?
-  * What is the main goal for `DataKinds`?
+  * What is the main goal for using `DataKinds`?
-  * What is inconvenience we've got with DataKinds?
   * Is apostrophe (' symbol) required in a name of a promoted data type?
-  * Are types with promoted kinds are inhabited?
+  * Are types with promoted kinds inhabited?
+  * What is inconvenience we've got with `DataKinds`, concerned with terms level of promoted types?
-  * Could existential type be promoted?
+  * What are types which can't be promoted?
   * How can heterogenous lists be implemented with `DataKinds` and `GADTs`?
-  * What are the dependant types and how `DataKinds` allow us to get closer to them?
+  * What are the dependent types and how `DataKinds` allow us to get closer to them?
 * Polymorphic Kinds
   * What is the main goal of `PolyKinds`?
   * How it can be used?